Non-ST-segment elevation myocardial infarction (NSTEMI) is a global health and economic burden.

 Clinical outcomes from NSTEMI may be improved through the use of guideline-indicated treatments including evidence-based pharmacological therapies and invasive coronary procedures 4, 5.
 A number of cohort studies have shown that improving adherence to evidence-based interventions reduces the risk of death after NSTEMI 5-7.
 However, between and within European country variation in the delivery and outcomes from NSTEMI suggest that the potential to reduce the burden of cardiovascular disease has not been realised 2, 5, 6.

 Recently, the European Society of Cardiology (ESC) reported the results of two programmes of work which are central to the management and quality improvement of patients with NSTEMI.
 The first document, the 2015 ESC guideline for the management of acute coronary syndromes in patients without persistent ST-segment elevation, sets out the evidence-based road map for the optimal care of patients with NSTEMI 4.
-The second document, entitled Quality indicators for acute myocardial infarction: A position paper of the Acute Cardiovascular Care Association, details across seven domains and 20 indicators specific quality assessment indicators that include evidence–based process measures mapped to the 2015 NSTEMI guidelines and non-evidence-based dimensions important for quality improvement 8.
+The second document, entitled Quality indicators for acute myocardial infarction: A position paper of the Association for Acute Cardiovascular Care, details across seven domains and 20 indicators specific quality assessment indicators that include evidence–based process measures mapped to the 2015 NSTEMI guidelines and non-evidence-based dimensions important for quality improvement 8.

 External validation studies in the United Kingdom (UK) and France suggest that the majority of the Quality Indicators (Qis) were significantly inversely associated with 30-day and –year mortality 9, 10 – that is, greater attainment of the ESC standards of NSTEMI care is associated with better clinical outcomes.